revoltek/mepi/README.md

 ## Wsclean

+First see the expected parameters of the RM synthesis.
+The `-e` option is the same of the `-channels-out` in `wsclean`:

+`RMparms.py -e XXX XXX.MS`

+**note**: A large number of channel is useful to flag narrow frequency ranges that are bad, this is important in Lband.
+Also having a large number of channels is useful in regions with high S/N to get a more precise RM and P. Otherwise enough channels to have a larger range than the `-l` in the `rmsynth3d` is the only requirement.

+Example:

+`wsclean -j 64 -name img/xxx -no-update-model-required -pol QU -reorder -parallel-reordering 5 -parallel-gridding 64 -parallel-deconvolution 1024 -baseline-averaging 12 -size 1500 1500 -scale 2arcsec -weight briggs -0.5 -minuv-l 80.0 -beam-size XXX -taper-gaussian XXXarcsec -niter 25000 -mgain 0.75 -nmiter 12 -join-channels -channels-out XXX -join-polarizations -squared-channel-joining -fit-rm XXX.MS > wsclean_QU.log`

+**note**: best would be not to force a common restoring beam (and no tapering) but to convolve in the preprocess to the same beam
 Note:
 * Use -fit-rm
 * Use -squared-channel-join
 * Do not use -multiscale (it cannot work with square channel join)

-**todo**: find the right number of channels, larger than needed so flagging is better, important in Lband, ideally a factor 3-4 larger than the -s later rm_max = sqrt(3)/deltaLmabda**2 (a freq + basse)

-Example:
-`wsclean -j 64 -name img/xxx -no-update-model-required -pol QU -reorder -parallel-reordering 5 -parallel-gridding 64 -parallel-deconvolution 1024 -baseline-averaging 12 -size 1500 1500 -scale 2arcsec -weight briggs -0.5 -minuv-l 80.0 -beam-size XXX -taper-gaussian XXXarcsec -niter 25000 -mgain 0.75 -nmiter 12 -join-channels -channels-out XXX -join-polarizations -squared-channel-joining -fit-rm XXX.MS > wsclean_QU.log`

-**note**: best would be not to force a common restoring beam (and no tapering) but to convolve in the preprocess to the same beam

 ## Preprocess
-create cubes, freq and noise files and flag bad chans:
+create cubes, freq and noise files and flag bad chans and flag channes with an outlier major axis beam (check the histograms):
-`wsclean2rmtool.py -f freqs.dat -n noise.dat --flag 5 ../IMG/xxx`
+`wsclean2rmtool.py -f freqs.dat -n noise.dat --flag 5 --flag-beam 5 ../IMG/xxx`

-TODO: rebin of images
+TODO: possible rebin of images
-TODO: add histogram of noise and beam size
-TODO: add a check on the beam size to exclude those that are too large

 ## Do synthesis + clean
-input: FITS files, and an ASCII file containing a list of channel frequencies

-todo: add noise, add spidx, define -l and -s properly
+input: FITS files, an ASCII file containing a list of channel frequencies and an ASCII file containing a list of noises Decide carefully the -l based on the desired outcome and expectations, -s can be reduced from 10 https://github.com/CIRADA-Tools/RM-Tools/wiki/RMsynth3D

-https://github.com/CIRADA-Tools/RM-Tools/wiki/RMsynth3D
-`rmsynth3d -v -l 200 -s 10 -o rmtoolsynth StokesQ.fits StokesU.fits freqs.dat`
+`rmsynth3d -v -l 200 -s 10 -n noise.dat -v variance -o rmtoolsynth StokesQ.fits StokesU.fits freqs.dat`

+TODO: add spidx?
--r?
+TODO: add -r?
 Optimise the resolution of the RMSF (as per Rudnick & Cotton).

 Find the noise in P to limit the clean, the region should be away from sources:

 `findPnoise.py rmtoolsynthFDF_tot_dirty.fits region.reg`

-Do clean, set the noise to 6x the output of the previous script `rmclean3d -v --ncores 64 -o rmtoolclean -c xxx rmtoolsynthFDF_tot_dirty.fits rmtoolsynthRMSF_tot.fits`
+Do clean, set the noise to 6x the output of the previous script

+`rmclean3d -v --ncores 64 -o rmtoolclean -c xxx rmtoolsynthFDF_tot_dirty.fits rmtoolsynthRMSF_tot.fits`

 ## Postprocess
-create the smoothed RM map + angle map `rmtools_peakfitcube -v -p rmtoolsynthFDF_tot_dirty.fits freqs.dat rmtoolpfc`
+create the smoothed RM map + angle map

+`rmtools_peakfitcube -v -p rmtoolsynthFDF_tot_dirty.fits freqs.dat rmtoolpfc`

 Output: